 | John Shepherd, MSc PhD Candidate | Rehabilitation Sciences Institute, University of Toronto |

-"Qualitative/Phenomenological Study of Embodiment in Spinal Cord Injury" | JUNE 3, 2026 |
+"A Phenomenological Exploration of the Experience of Embodiment After Spinal Cord Injury" | JUNE 3, 2026 |

-| Josh Shore, MSc PhD Candidate | Rehabilitation Sciences Institute, University of Toronto |
+| Josh Shore, R.Kin, MSc, PMP Registered Kinesiologist PhD Candidate | Rehabilitation Sciences Institute, University of Toronto |

 Previous Rounds: